cat-grep/RRTX_UrbanCanopyExplorer/README.md

 This is a **student side project** built using publicly available LiDAR and imagery from the City of Round Rock.
 It is **not an official publication**.

-Inspired by my summer internship on Monarch Tree Digitization, this app filters vegetation points from LiDAR datasets and integrates them into a web application built with React, ArcGIS Maps SDK, and Google Street View.
-By combining aerial imagery, canopy LiDAR, and street-level views, this app allows anyone to explore trees without fieldwork.
+Inspired by my summer internship on Monarch Tree Survey, this React/Vite web app maps vegetation points (classification 5) to highlight canopy extent, using publicly available LiDAR data and imagery.
+It integrates ArcGIS Maps SDK for 3D exploration and Google Street View for ground-level context, allowing users to remotely explore trees without fieldwork.

 [Live Demo✨](https://cat-grep.github.io/RRTX_UrbanCanopyExplorer/)